life-at-the-frontier/validation-exercise/private-docs/report/report.md

 All participants will be shown all three pairs of maps after an initial preliminary task.
 The order of maps and the sequence of pairs is chosen at random by the statistical software R.

 **Concealment mechanism and blinding**
 The order and sequence is saved onto a file and not shown to the any member of the research team until the data has been collected.
 This includes member of the data analysis team who will only access the sequencing information after an interview to check the automated routine has not failed.
-The interview team, they will not see the order/sequence until all the data has been collected.
-The participants and the interview team will be unaware of how the maps in the exercise have been generated.
+The interview team are blind to the order/sequence until all the data has been collected.
+The participants and the interview team were unaware of how the maps in the exercise have been generated.

 ## Outcomes
 The main outcome are the preferred maps chosen by each participant.
 This is recorded by the interview team along (with the entire semi-structured interview).
 Metadata about the exercise (e.g. how long participants spent on each task) was also recorded.
 Data about the random ordering of the exercise is automatically generated and saved using R.

 ## Sample size
 The validation exercise was created as an add-on to a longer qualitative interview.
 Therefore, the sample size determined by the qualitative research design.
-In the protocol, the original sample was composed of respondents from six areas chosen across three countries (see below).
-Each selected area will have 15 participants involved in one-to-one interviews (five experts and ten residents).
-A simulation of 15 participants (e.g. single site only) shows that we would be able to detect an agreement rate of 73% (single map pair) at the usual level of statistical significance ($p < 0.05$).

-[The final study?]
+In the protocol, the original sample was composed of respondents from six sites.
+The final sample consists of 31 participants from Rotherham, England.
+We are left with 30 participatns after eliminating ineligible responses (i.e. respondents who did not complete the preliminary exercise).

 ## Data collection and statistical analysis